siran/writing/books/The Emergence of Self/The Emergence of Self - 002 The Loop.md

 At this primitive stage, it is acceptable to say that the self is the loop.
 But that sentence must be handled carefully.
 Later chapters will distinguish the loop itself from the imprints through which it experiences body and world.
-The body is the current physical support of the loop.
-The self is not identical to the body in the crude sense of flesh at a point in time.
-It is the recurrent organization carried by that support.
+The loop does have a physical support.
+But what the loop recognizes as "the body" is already an internally organized imprint of that support: a stabilized pattern by which the loop tracks its own boundary, reach, vulnerability, and continuity.
+The self is not identical either to the bare support or to the body-imprint taken in isolation.
+It is the recurrent organization carried by the support and steered through such imprints.

 This matters because the loop can outstrip any particular local signal.
 Once a system closes over itself, incoming events no longer determine it one by one.